IlyaLab/M2C/README.md

 - final_clusters: a list L of sublists, C. Each sublist C represents a cluster and contains the raw data points assigned to that cluster.
 Noise cluster not returned
 - final_params: a list L of tuples (w, m, s, n) representing gaussian clusters where w is the weight of a cluster, m is the mean, s is the standard deviation, and n is the uniform noise weight.
 - densities: a list of numpy arrays, where each array is a KDE of one of the bandwidths passed into the M2C function.
-### M2CWorkflow.py
-This file provides an example script running the multiscale clustering algorithm on mutation data from the gene PTEN and plotting the results.
-This is a good place to start if you wish to use the algorithm in your work.